Kudayasu/Artifice/README.md

 ## Q&A
 - **Q**: What SKU does this work for?
 - **A**: Fundamentally, this should work for any generation.
-However, personal testing was done on an original Durango on the latest GA [10.0.25398.1762](https://support.xbox.com/en-US/help/hardware-network/settings-updates/whats-new-xbox-one-system-updates).
-Notably, there are anecdotal reports from Twitter of it working on a Slim, Xbox One X, and also in Skip Ahead.
-YMMV.
+Personal testing was done on an original Durango on the latest GA [10.0.25398.2258](https://support.xbox.com/en-US/help/hardware-network/settings-updates/whats-new-xbox-one-system-updates) `Durango 25398.2258.amd64fre.xb_flt_2309zn.230918-2000 GitEnlistment(ba01) Green wave4langs`

-- **Q**: What's the purpose of the toggle?
+- **Q**: What's the purpose of the toggles?
-- **A**: If you don't want to use the default set credentials of `admin:admin` for the admin profile, you'll be prompted to enter your own.
+- **A**: The first toggle allows you to choose custom credentials.
+By default it's set to `admin:admin` for the account.
+The second toggle is for disabling various telemetry services via the `veil.bat` batch file.

 - **Q**: I reached "Process Complete", but was unable to login.
 Why?
 - **A**: There are safeguards in place to prevent this from happening.
 However, if it does, restart your console and try again.